OKRs vs. KPIs in Performance Management: When to Use Each and Why It Matters

 Key Performance Indicators (KPIs) are the quantitative metrics that define the health of a specific process.
 Think of them as your car's dashboard: they show your speed, fuel level, and oil pressure.
 If a light flashes red, you have a problem that needs immediate attention.

 The highest-ROI teams use both in a tight feedback loop.
 You monitor your dashboard (KPIs) to ensure you don't break down, but you focus your energy on the GPS (OKRs) to reach new milestones.
-For instance, maintaining 99.9% system uptime is a KPI, while migrating that infrastructure to a new architecture is an OKR.

 Side-by-Side: Performance Framework Head-to-Head